Russell Lord

-Russell Lord (born 1977) is an American writer and curator working in the field of photography.
-He is the Freeman Family Curator of Photographs, Prints, and Drawings at the New Orleans Museum of Art, a position he assumed in October 2011.
+Russell Lord (born 1977) is an American writer and curator working in the field of photography and the history of art.
+He is currently the Chief of Curatorial Affairs at the Norman Rockwell Museum.
+He previously served as the Director of Exhibitions and Curatorial Initiatives at the American Federation of Arts (2023-2024) and the Freeman Family Curator of Photographs, Prints, and Drawings at the New Orleans Museum of Art, a position he held from October 2011 to April 2023.

 Life and work

 Lord was born and raised in Massachusetts and Virginia.
-He received a B.A. in art history and French from James Madison University in 2000, and an M.Phil. in art history from The Graduate Center at the City University of New York in 2009.
+He received a B.A. in art history and French from James Madison University in 2000, and an M.Phil. in art history from The Graduate Center of the City University of New York in 2009.
 His graduate work focused on 19th-century French and British photography and its relationship to printmaking.

-Prior to his graduate work, Lord worked at the Yale University Art Gallery in the Department of Prints, Drawings, and Photographs from 2000-2003.
+Prior to his graduate work, Lord worked at the Yale University Art Gallery in the Department of Prints, Drawings, and Photographs from 2000 to 2003.
 During that time he coordinated the production of a major monograph on photographer Emmet Gowin’s aerial work, Changing the Earth.

 While enrolled as a graduate student, Lord was awarded a Jane and Morgan Whitney Fellowship to continue research on his doctoral dissertation and participate in the activities of the Metropolitan Museum of Art’s Department of Photographs.
 During the course of the two-year fellowship, he researched the Met's collection of early photography, and presented excerpts from two chapters of his dissertation.
 Lord organized an exhibition for the Johnson Galleries at the Met and assisted Malcolm Daniel on the exhibition Stieglitz, Steichen, Strand.

 In 2011, Lord accepted the position of "Freeman Family Curator of Photographs, Prints, and Drawings" at the New Orleans Museum of Art.
 Since arriving at the museum, Lord has organized dozens of exhibitions on historic and contemporary photographs, prints, and drawings, working with artists such as Willie Birch, Edward Burtynsky, Lee Friedlander, Dawn DeDeaux, Vera Lutter, and more.
 In conjunction with these exhibitions, Lord organized and participated in a variety of programs, including interviewing Pulitzer Prize winning writer Tony Kushner about his work on the Steven Spielberg film Lincoln.

 In 2013, Lord organized Gordon Parks: The Making of an Argument, an exhibition about the process behind Gordon Parks’ first photographic essay for LIFE magazine.
 The exhibition originated at NOMA then traveled to five other venues: The Faulconer Gallery at Grinnell College, The Fralin Museum of Art at the University of Virginia, The Frances Lehman Loeb Art Center at Vassar College, and the Berkeley Art Museum and Pacific Film Archive at the University of California, Berkeley.